LowLevelDaniel/COIL/CONTRIBUTING.md

 ## Review Process

 1. **Initial Review**
-  - Automated checks for formatting and basic correctness
+  - Checks for documentation formatting and basic correctness
   - Maintainer review for scope and approach

 2. **Technical Review**